Skip over main navigation

 Our team

-GAGA's operates with a single UK employee and a Board of Trustees who provide oversight and use their knowledge and experience in support of the achievement of our charitable objects.
-We are further supported by a project co-ordinator in South Africa and have strong links with project delivery teams, other NGO's and Rotary groups in the UK and southern Africa.
+GAGA's operates with a UK team including a Board of Trustees who provide oversight and use their knowledge and experience in support of the achievement of our charitable objects.
+We are further supported by a project co-ordinator in South Africa and of course our trusted partners in southern Africa.

 • Support us